 Racisms Disease and Healing Deferred in America

-Like many of you I know a family member or friend who is suffering from or has died from cancer.
+Like many of you, I know a family member or friend who is suffering from or has died from cancer.
 Many of you also know of someone who is suffering from or has died from racism in America.
-Both are deadly, both are merciless and kill any and all without closure.
+Both are deadly, both are merciless and kill any without closure.
 Some succumb quickly to its grip others perish slowly over time.
 The parallels and differences that both hold, and possible solutions are the basis of this blog.

 A few similarities are both attack anyone, it arrives in a variety of forms and both are medically and emotionally traumatic.
 Denial of being afflicted with either disease is counterproductive to a cure.
 A mindful approach and emotionally positive attitude are a good start to being realistic about what troubles you or someone important in your life.

-My uncle was a doctor, my aunt was a nurse and my cousin, a medical researcher, I’m none of those things.
-I am an education consultant, a historian and a specialist in African American heritage, culture and history; this includes racism.
+My uncle was a doctor, my aunt was a nurse, and my cousin, a medical researcher, I’m none of those things.
+I am an education consultant, a historian, and a specialist in African American heritage, culture, and history; this includes racism.
 My relationship with cancer is through the lives of others, my relationship with racism is intimate, an issue that is as old as all members of my family.
-My observations of healing from cancer has shown much hope for its victims, especially with America’s medical research and support to one day conquer this deadly disease.
+My observations of healing from cancer have shown much hope for its victims, especially with America’s medical research and support to one day conquer this deadly disease.

 How to heal from this societal cancer is the question that requires a better response.
 The loss or ruination of black lives in America hinders all witnesses.
-Healing from the millions of black Africans kidnapped into slavery in the Americas by Portugal, England, Spain, France, Germany and others six centuries ago and its traumatic residue today.
+Healing from the millions of black Africans kidnapped into slavery in the Americas by Portugal, England, Spain, France, Germany, and others six centuries ago and its traumatic residue today.
 Or the healing from a life gone of black teenager Laquan McDonald by a white racist Chicago police officer.

 I recommend doing what I try to do.
-Engaging unapologetically and honestly with ourselves as black descendants of slavery; I’m doing this with Native Americans, I’m moving this sharing with immigrants of color, then white immigrants and ending with white Americans who choose to not acknowledge their European roots.
+Engaging unapologetically and honestly with ourselves as black descendants of slavery; I’m doing this with Native Americans, I’m moving this sharing with immigrants of color, then white immigrants, and ending with white Americans who choose to not acknowledge their European roots.
 Healing racism is a slow process that works through the heart to help the brain embrace one’s sickness.
 As American literature legend Mark Twain pointed out "Lincoln's Proclamation ... not only set the black slaves free but set the white man free also".